centre-for-educational-technology/la_pills/README.md

 * Go into administration and activate the module
 * Visit `structure/session_entity` for the list of available sessions and their management
 * It would be needed to configure the permissions in order for certain user roles to have access to pages
-  - These are the currently recommended default permissions
+  - These are the currently recommended default permissions (TEACHER is an example role that would be creating content)
-    - Create new LA Pills Session entities - AUTHENTICATED USER
+    - Create new LA Pills Session entities - TEACHER USER
-    - Edit own LA Pills Session entities - AUTHENTICATED USER
+    - Edit own LA Pills Session entities - TEACHER USER
     - View published LA Pills Session entities - ANONYMOUS USER
-    - View published LA Pills Session entities - AUTHENTICATED USER
-    - View unpublished LA Pills Session entities - AUTHENTICATED USER
+    - View unpublished LA Pills Session entities - TEACHER USER
 * **NB!** Uninstall the **Internal Page Cache (page_cache)** module to resolve cache issues for Anonymous users

 The module is automatically loading any packaged session templates into the database.
 Please note that it currently only doing that once and it would be needed to **deactivate**, **uninstall** and **reinstall** the module to start afresh in case of any changes.